 If you think all this sounds like a conspiracy theory, read up on Kevin Phillips, the architect of Nixon's "Southern strategy."
-In this 1970 interview, he clearly explains that the plan was to win the south by courting the vote of racist whites.
-He believed country music would help them do just that.
-It worked then and it still works now.
+In this 1970 interview, he clearly explains that the plan was to win the south by courting the vote of racist whites.24 He believed country music would help them do just that.25 It worked then and it still works now.

 Here's the weird thing though: many of the biggest, chart-topping country hits of Nixon's era are about as anti-establishment and the opposite of the "silent majority" as you can get.
 Just look at the lyrics to Johnny Cash's "Man in Black," which went to #3 on the country charts in 1971-he sure sounds like a civil rights militant.
-As for bra-burning feminists, a doctor who taught sex education told Loretta Lynn that her song "The Pill," which went to #5 in 1975, did more to educate people out in the country than all the government programs put together.
-And pot-smoking hippies?
-Even Merle Haggard's 1969 smash "Okie from Muskogee," which undoubtably helped coalesce this conservative base, was originally intended as satire and likely written as a joke while the band was getting stoned on their tour bus.
-Even Merle Haggard's 1969 smash "Okie from Muskogee," which undoubtably helped coalesce this conservative base, was originally intended as satire and likely written as a joke while the band was
+As for bra-burning feminists, a doctor who taught sex education told Loretta Lynn that her song "The Pill," which went to #5 in 1975, did more to educate people out in the country than all the government programs put together.26 And pot-smoking hippies?
+Even Merle Haggard's 1969 smash "Okie from Muskogee," which undoubtably helped coalesce this conservative base,27 was originally intended as satire and likely written as a joke while the band was getting stoned on their tour bus.28